Scholarships for College

 Colleges award money in two ways: merit scholarship or need-based aid.
 Some colleges award a combination of both need-based aid and merit scholarships.

 Let's take an example: BC, Holy Cross, Colby, Bates and Bowdoin only award need-based aid.
 How do you know if you would qualify for need-based aid at these colleges?
 There are 2 ways to find out:

 - Complete fafsa4caster.ed.gov to find out your family's EFC or estimated family contribution.
 That number is very important at colleges that only award need-based aid.
 Have a high EFC?
 You might not qualify for any aid at that college, and pay the full amount.
-(Locate FAFSA4caster at the bottom right corner of https://fafsa.ed.gov/)
+(Locate FAFSA4caster at https://studentaid.ed.gov/sa/fafsa/estimate)